DeSantis and Haley call each other liars in last GOP debate before Iowa caucuses

 DeSantis has also gone after Haley in the past on abortion and said during the debate that Haley has "been confused on the issue.
 I think she's trying to speak to different groups with different things."

-He then referenced a comment from Haley in June 2023 in which shee said "no state law should put a woman in jail or give her the death penalty for having abortion."
+He then referenced a comment from Haley in June 2023 in which she said that "no state law should put a woman in jail or give her the death penalty for having abortion."

-In response, Haley said she is "unapologetically pro-life" and raised the topics of her husband having been adopted and her having had trouble giving birth to her two children.
-She then said there is legislation proposed in South Carolina "that would put a woman in jail if she got an abortion."
+In response, Haley said she is "unapologetically pro-life" and raised the fact that her husband was adopted and said she had trouble giving birth to her two children.
+She also pointed out that there is legislation that's been proposed in South Carolina "that would put a woman in jail if she got an abortion."

 Immigration